chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/3-createekscluster/3.1-createekscluster/_index.md

   - Leave as default and click **Create**.
   ![Connect](/images/3.eks/ws01-createeks09.png)

   {{% notice note %}}
   It will take some time for the EKS cluster to be successfully created.
   {{% /notice %}}

-7. Check if labEKSCluster01 created successfully or not.
+7. Check if **labEKSCluster01** cluster created successfully or not.
   - Save this **OpenID Connect provider URL** for the next step.
   ![Connect](/images/3.eks/ws01-createeks10.png)

-Next we will create EFS CSI driver role.
+Next we will create Node groups.